Get out of your grilling rut with this juicy Grilled Turkey Breast recipe perfect for any time of the year.

 Since you have to grill bone-in turkey for a while to fully cook it, brining is an essential step to ensure it stays juicy and flavorful.
 Brining is simply marinating in a solution with a higher salt content.
 The salt allows water to flow into the cells and keep them hydrated throughout cooking.
 It also helps to flavor the meat.
 Turkey is super versatile and great at soaking up all the flavor of whatever marinade or seasoning it's cooked with.

 When grilling or roasting any meat, my secret weapon has always been a good meat thermometer.
 When you use a thermometer to tell you when your meat is ready, you will never screw it up.
 It’s a no brainer.
 I’ve used a few different models of thermometers and finally found this brand that I am loving.
 It can withstand high heat and has two thermometers that can be used simultaneously.
 I really like that you can actually leave this one in your meat, on the grill.
-Please trust me and just get it.
-You can thank me later. 😉
+Please trust me and just get an instant-read thermometer.
+You can thank me later. 😉 Be sure to place the instant read thermometer in the thickest part of the breast.

 In order to fully cook this turkey breast without burning it, indirect grilling is the way to go.
 This means you cook the meat on a part of the grill that is turned off.
 To do this, pre-heat your whole grill, then right before putting the meat on, turn off one burner.
 The side of the grill with the burner off is the side to cook your meat on.